-- basis for and data used to determine overlays; - sensitivity of the collective provisions to changes in modelling assumptions; and - reasonableness of macroeconomic scenarios and impact of COVID-19 at balance date.
+- basis for and data used to determine overlays; - sensitivity of the collective provisions to changes in modelling assumptions; and - reasonableness of macroeconomic scenarios and the continued impacts of COVID-19 at balance date.

 We have involved our Actuarial and IT specialists in the performance of these procedures where their specific expertise was required.